 Brown (2013) listed some negative consequences of radiation overdoses such as deletions of DNA nucleotide sequences that may cause reading-frame shifts, inactive protein products, or faulty transcripts.
-It therefore implies that seed treatment with gamma rays at higher doses has inhibitory effects on the vegetative growth of M1 plants.
+It therefore implies that seed treatment with gamma rays at higher doses has inhibitory effects on the vegetative growth of $M_1$ plants.
 This is because ionizing radiation at higher levels is injurious to some enzymes and growth hormones (Lagoda, 2012) which may have contributed to the reduction in cell multiplication and growth in plants.
 Consequently, this contributed to the low amount of seeds harvested at higher radiation doses.
-This reduction in the amount of seed harvested at high radiation treatments in some accessions was unexpected since there were very low plant survivals at those radiation treatments.
-This finding therefore implies that the lethal effect of high radiation doses would limit the number of M2 generation plants available for screening and beneficial mutant selection in certain genotypes of cowpea.
+This reduction in the amount of seed harvested at high radiation treatments.
+This finding therefore implies that the lethal effect of high radiation doses would limit the number of $M_2$ generation plants available for screening and beneficial mutant selection in certain genotypes of cowpea.